matheuslins/matheuslins/README.md

 ### Hi there 👋

-You're seeing a solver problem who use software engineer to resolve real pains
+You're seeing a solver problem who use software engineering to resolve real pains

 Looking for anything interesting?
 Maybe you'll find here!